fahdarhalai/Algorithms/Introduction/README.md

   - Hardware dependant
   - Watch time & memory in bytes

-## Characteristics of Algorihtms :
+## Characteristics of Algorithms :
 1. Input: 0 or more
 2. Output: at least 1
 3. Definiteness: Every statement should have one definite meaning(known steps)